Madan Lal Dhingra

-Madan Lal Dhingra (18 September 1883 — 17 August 1909) was an Indian revolutionary, pro-independence activist.
-While studying in England, he assassinated William Hutt Curzon Wyllie, a British official.
+Madan Lal Dhingra (18 September 1883 — 17 August 1909) was an Indian Freedom Fighter who, whilst a student at University College London in 1909, assassinated Sir William Hutt Curzon Wyllie, the political Aide-de-camp to the secretary of State for India, in London.

 Early life

 Madan Lal Dhingra was born on 18 September 1883 in Amritsar, India, in an educated and affluent Hindu Punjabi Khatri family.
 His father, Dr. Ditta Mal Dhingra, was a civil surgeon, and Madan Lal was one of eight children (seven sons and one daughter).
 All seven sons, including Dhingra, studied abroad.

 Dhingra studied at Amritsar in MB Intermediate College until 1900.
 He then went to Lahore to study at the Government College University.
 Here, he was influenced by the incipient nationalist movement, which at that time was about seeking Home Rule rather than independence.
 Dhingra was especially troubled by the poverty of India.
 He studied the literature concerning the causes of Indian poverty and famines extensively, and felt that the key issues in seeking solutions to these problems lay in Swaraj (self-government) and the Swadeshi movement.

 Dhingra embraced with particular fervour the Swadeshi movement, which aimed to increase India's self-sufficiency by encouraging Indian industry and entrepreneurship, and boycotting British (and other foreign) goods.
 He found that the industrial and finance policies of the colonial government were designed to suppress local industry and favour the purchase of British imports, which he felt was a major reason for the lack of economic development in India.

 In 1904, as a student in the Master of Arts program, Dhingra led a student protest against the principal's order to have the college blazer made of cloth imported from Britain.
 He was expelled from the college for this.
 His father, who held a high, well-paying position in government service and had a poor opinion of agitationists, told him to apologise to the college management, not to participate in such activities again, and prevent (or revoke) the expulsion.
 Dhingra refused, and chose not even to go home to discuss matters with his father, but to take a job and live as per his own wishes.
 Thus, following his expulsion, Dhingra took a job as a clerk at Kalka at the foot of the Shimla hills, in a firm that ran a Tanga carriage service to transport British families to Shimla for the summer months.

 After being dismissed for insubordination, he worked as a factory laborer.
 Here, he attempted to organise a union, but was sacked for making the effort.
 He moved to Bombay and worked there for some time, again at low-level jobs.
 By now, his family was seriously worried about him, and his elder brother, Dr. Bihari Lal, compelled him to go to Britain to continue his higher education.
 Dhingra finally agreed, and in 1906, he departed for Britain to enroll at University College, London, to study mechanical engineering.